 In December 2018, the XiO cloud SCADA system was installed and began collecting data.
 There was a testing period between December 2018 and January 2019 to ensure data collection reliability and probe accuracy.
-For the annual 2019 year, the XiO data will be checked against the original transducer at Station B to ensure accuracy of measurement and system redundancy.
-Once the District is confident with the system, XiO will automatically actuate the 6-inch bypass valve based on flow conditions at Station B. If side flows are excessive, the XiO system will slow the flow of the 6-inch bypass valve.
-On the contrary, if side flows are non-existant, the XiO system will increase flows through the 6-inch bypass valve to ensure the desired downstream flow rate as stated in the Revised Flow Compliance Plan based on cumulative water year rainfall.
+In 2019, the XiO data was checked against the original transducer at Station B to ensure accuracy of measurement and system redundancy.
+With reliable data from Station B, the XiO system will automatically actuate the 6-inch bypass valve based on flow conditions at Station B. If side flows are excessive, the XiO system will slow the flow of the 6-inch bypass valve.
+On the contrary, if side flows are non-existent, the XiO system will adjust flows through the 6-inch bypass valve to meet the desired downstream flow rate as stated in the Revised Flow Compliance Plan based on cumulative water year rainfall.